allanlucio/algorithms_practice/README.md

 # algorithms_practice

-This repository contains some algorithms that i have used for training and improve my programming habilities
+This repository contains some algorithms that i have practiced for improve my programming habilities

+* The top goal is resolve at least one question per day